eriquen/Chat-Room/README.md

 # Chat-Room
-Chat Room using HTML5, CSS, Express.js, and JQuery.
-Use Socket.io to connect to the chat server.
+Chat Room using HTML5, CSS, and JQuery.
+Use Socket.io to connect to the Express.js server.

 ### Requirement
 Node.js<br>